-Since our main focus is a comparison of how the safety net response in the Pandemic compares to that in the Great Recession, it is important to set expectations for why they may differ.
-First, the response may differ because eligibility rules in some of the programs have changed over time.
-We review these changes in the next section.
-Second, at least in the two recessionary periods, the Congressional response greatly differed, as we will describe.
-Third, the timing of recession onset was different, with the onset of the Great Recession being much more gradual than the sudden and dramatic downturn at the beginning of the Pandemic Recession.
+In this paper we address the question of whether the safety net responded differently to changing labor-market conditions in the Covid Pandemic compared to the Great Recession, a question which has not been addressed in the existing literature.
+The Great Recession was the most severe downturn prior to the Pandemic since the Great Depression but the nature of the economic downturn was different in the Great and Pandemic recessions, and the governmental response was also different.
+The caseload responses in the two recessions, which are our subject, may differ for several reasons.
+They may differ because eligibility rules in some of the programs have changed over time, as we review in the first section of the paper.
+In addition, at least in the two recessionary periods, the Congressional response greatly differed, as we will describe.
+The timing of recession onset was different, with the onset of the Great Recession being much more gradual than the sudden and dramatic downturn at the beginning of the Pandemic Recession.
 Lagged responsiveness of safety net caseloads may generate differences in response.
-Fourth, the especially large Pandemic UI expansions and SNAP policy changes may have altered take-up decisions of other programs during the Pandemic.
-Fifth, the Pandemic lockdown and school-closing policies could have had indirect effects on caseloads which were not present in prior periods.
-We consider all five hypotheses for explaining differential safety net responsiveness in our three periods in our estimation.
+The especially large Pandemic UI expansions and SNAP policy changes may have altered take-up decisions of other programs during the Pandemic.
+And the Pandemic lockdown and school-closing policies could have had indirect effects on caseloads which were not present in prior periods.
+We consider all these hypotheses for explaining differential safety net responsiveness in the two recessions.